chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/IWDG/IWDG_Example/readme.txt

 LED3 is also toggled each 240 ms indicating that the program is running.

-An EXTI Line is connected to a GPIO pin, and configured to generate an interrupt on the rising edge of the signal.
+An EXTI Line is connected to a GPIO pin, and configured to generate an interrupt on the falling edge of the signal.

 The EXTI Line is used to simulate a software failure: once the EXTI Line event occurs, by pressing the User push-button (PC.13), the corresponding interrupt